 In addition, LaDale reserves about 10 percent of his practice time to provide legal services to charitable organizations engaged in national and international social justice and advocacy campaigns, and disaster relief and reconstruction efforts.
 This portion of his practice is dedicated to advising clients on not-for-profit governance, federal tax-exempt compliance, and anti-terrorism financing compliance.
 As a founding member of the Treasury Guidelines Working Group, he advised the U.S. Department of Treasury on formulating and revising anti-terrorist financing guidelines for the not-for-profit sector.

-LaDale currently serves on the board of directors for Muslim Advocates, a national legal advocacy and educational organization, and the advisory board of the Muslim Bar Association of Chicago.
+LaDale currently serves on the board of directors for Muslim Advocates, a national legal advocacy and educational organization.
+LaDale previously served on the MBA Chicago Board of Directors.